grafana/grafana-opentelemetry-starter/README.md

 ## grafana.otlp.onprem.endpoint

 When using the Grafana OSS stack, set the endpoint to the grafana agent URL.

+If the grafana agent is locally, you can leave `endpoint` empty - the default values are correct.

 Use `zone` instead of `endpoint` when using the Grafana Cloud.